 - Read best practices for ads in Web Stories which cover the best user experience.

 Types of display ads that can be served to AMP pages

-When the AMP Project first started, the goal was to ensure that most existing ads in the ecosystem would “just work” on AMP pages.
-However, AMP doesn’t allow any ad format that causes content reflow.
+AMP works only with ads that do not cause content reflow.
 Therefore, some formats like interstitials or auto-expandables are unsupported in AMP.
-See a list of some of the supported ads capabilities in AMP.
+See a list of supported ads capabilities in AMP.

 Banners and boxes do not integrate well with the Web Story format and benefit from a conversion of existing mobile or portrait creatives into Story ads.